DI Danish Construction

 Through our membership in international organisations, we work to safeguard members’ interests within the international political area.

-The Danish Construction Federation is member of several international organisations, among others:
+DI Danish Construction is member of several international organisations, among others:

 Collective agreements 2020